mjawadak/COVID_SIMULATOR/README.md

 The config.json file contains the parameters for the simulation.

-Example file:

-{
-  "parameters": {
-    "NUM_SCHOOLS":3000,
-    "NUM_RESIDENCES":3560000,
-    "NUM_RETAILS":43000,
-    "NUM_WORKPLACES":1100000,
-    "POPULATION":8910000,
-    "SCALE_FACTOR":1000,
-    "INTERVENTION_INFO": {
-      "flag": true,
-      "locked_entities":["school","employment","retail"],
-      "threshold_infected":1000
-    }
-  }
-}

 The parameter SCALE_FACTOR is simply used to scale down the number of entites.
-For example, the actual the NUM_SCHOOLS = NUM_SCHOOLS/SCALE_FACTOR.
+For example, NUM_SCHOOLS = NUM_SCHOOLS/SCALE_FACTOR.

 INTERVENTION_INFO provides the information about the entites to be locked down.
-The parameter "flag" is used to enforce the lockdown or not.
-If true, the framework will implement a lockdown once the active cases exceeds the value given by "threshold_infected" and the entities to be locked is provided by "locked_entities".
+The "flag" parameter is used to decide whether to enforce the lockdown or not.
+If true, the framework will implement a lockdown once the number of active cases exceeds the value given by "threshold_infected" and the entities to be locked is provided by "locked_entities".

 ## Dependencies: